jorgerocha10/jorgerocha10.github.io/_posts/2025-7-24-What-is-text-to-SQL.md

 ## Wrapping Up

 Exploring WrenAI gave me a glimpse into what the future of analytics could look like: a world where anyone in a company can ask a question and get a useful answer instantly, without waiting days for a report or dashboard.
-Under the hood, it's a blend of old-school data modeling, modern indexing, and generative AI—all working together.
+Under the hood, it's a blend of old-school data modeling, modern indexing, and generative AI — all working together.

 What surprised me most is how much of this relies on concepts we already understand as data professionals: schemas, semantics, metadata, and SQL.
 The magic is in how they're combined.